Aldarrion/DX11Examples/README.md

 # DirectX examples
 This repository serves as an introduction to DirectX 11 graphics API.
+It also provides a basic framework for fast prototyping of new examples and trying out new techniques.

 First, basic "Hello World" triangle is introduced.
-Then, each example presents a certain technique and many of the previously explained API calls are abstracted away to our custom framework we build along the way.
+Then, each example presents a certain technique and many of the previously explained API calls are abstracted away to a custom framework we build along the way.

 ## Getting started
 The things you need